 The team will synthesize all information gathered and developed throughout the planning process, and build project priorities based on community and stakeholder feedback.
 Recommendations will be presented as a phased and prioritized implementation plan in five-year increments going to the year 2048.

 The plan will deliver strategies and concepts for providing a safe, efficient, convenient and cost-effective transportation system, all while building attractive gateways to the area and meeting the goals established in the discovery and desire phases.

-A draft report will be prepared in July 2019 and the expected project completion date is October 1, 2019.
+A draft report will be prepared in late summer 2019 and the expected project completion is October 2019.